The Velvet Underground & Nico

 Preface

-I acknowledge the role it historically played with Warhol and his “factory” but as music, I don’t think I’d listen to it much in the future, except the few long-time favorites: Venus in Furs and Waiting For The Man.
+I acknowledge the role it historically played—with Warhol and his “Factory”—but as music, I don’t think I’d listen to it much in the future, except for a few long-time favorites: Venus in Furs and I’m Waiting for the Man, and later Femme Fatale.

 Review

-Nico sings a lot like Lou Reed, “atonal whining”.
-11 songs, 49 minutes, decent standard length.
+Nico sings a lot like Lou Reed—“atonal whining.”
+11 songs, 49 minutes: a decent standard length.

-The first track has sweet melodies with the celesta intro, and a weird reverb all of a sudden in the second verse.
-I had heard I’m waiting for the man before, very noisy and drone-y. reminds me of his ostrich guitar. loud, compared to the next track that’s very smooth. the lyrics are however in contrast, amplifying the idea of Femme Fatale.
+The first track has sweet melodies, with a celesta intro, and a weird reverb suddenly kicks in during the second verse.
+I had heard I’m Waiting for the Man before—very noisy and drone-y.
+It reminds me of his ostrich guitar.
+Loud, compared to the next track, which is much smoother.
+The lyrics, however, are in contrast, amplifying the idea of Femme Fatale.

-Venus In Furs has always been a favorite of mine. sounds like no other band, with catchy repetitive sections, and Reed’s singing is also iconic and unmistakable. continues with the idea of sexual masochism. feels a bit eastern in the middle. minimal and solid Run Run Run sounds heavier than others, more raw singing. weird solo with the same repeating rhythms as previous tracks.
+Venus in Furs has always been a favorite of mine.
+It sounds like no other band—catchy, repetitive sections, and Reed’s singing is iconic and unmistakable.
+It continues with the theme of sexual masochism.
+There’s a slightly Eastern feel in the middle.
+Minimal and solid.
+Run Run Run sounds heavier than the others—more raw singing, and a weird solo that follows the same repeating rhythms as previous tracks.

-Generally, I’m not very fond of the themes: sex, drugs, and sadomasochism but I’m trying to follow along.
-It’s not even symbolic or anything, straight-up heroine and overdoes and whipping.
+Generally, I’m not very fond of the themes—sex, drugs, and sadomasochism—but I’m trying to follow along.
+It’s not even symbolic or metaphorical—just straight-up heroin, overdoses, and whipping.

-All Tomorrow’s Parties has the same structure: minimal tribal percussions, repeating rhythms, tambourine, lazy guitar like it’s the first take and diatonic singing.
-Her singing also feels very German and folk-like, I’m starting to feel a bit bored by the end, 6 minutes is almost a lot.
-I kinda like the guitars!
-It sounds sloppy but it works here.
+All Tomorrow’s Parties has the same structure: minimal tribal percussion, repetitive rhythms, tambourine, lazy guitar that sounds like it’s the first take, and diatonic singing.
+Nico’s singing also feels very German and folk-like.
+I’m starting to get a bit bored by the end—6 minutes is almost too much.
+I kinda like the guitars, though!
+Sloppy, but it works here.

-Heroin is so catchy, same pattern but the tempo changes are amazing. sometimes sloppy and not synchronized. for me, the climax is when he says “heroin be the death of me”.
-The distorted violins and at the end, the calmness fade out. the album could end here as far as I’m concerned. very wordy, which addresses Reed’s writing spirit.
+Heroin is so catchy.
+Same pattern, but the tempo changes are amazing.
+Sometimes it feels sloppy and out of sync.
+For me, the climax is when he says, “heroin be the death of me.”
+The distorted violins, then the calm fade-out at the end… Honestly, the album could end here as far as I’m concerned.
+Very wordy, which fits Reed’s writing spirit.

 There she goes again